 Bear cupcakes are so easy to make yourself!
 Cupcakes for kids have never been easier with this edible cupcake topper idea.
 Perfect for many birthday themes including a camping, woodland, teddy bear, zoo or lumberjack birthday party!
 Whether you are making them just for fun or for a birthday celebration, these DIY bear cupcakes will be a hit!

 Bear Cupcake Toppers are so easy to make yourself with these step-by-step instructions.
-These cupcakes are great for all baking skills just like these beach cupcakes.
+These cupcakes are great for all baking skills just like these beach cupcakes and these adorable lion cupcakes.
 Using vanilla wafers, edible eyes and frosting, these cupcakes are super simple but work so well for multiple birthday party themes.

 Bear Cupcake Toppers Ingredients